 What does all of this mean?

 The most popular interpretation of the first claim is that Thales literally believed that everything is made of water.
 Why would he say this?
 Aristotle speculates that Thales observed that living things like plants grow when you give them water, as though the water is transformed into the solid structure of the plant.
 Thales may also have noticed that water has three phases; water is the only substance an average person in a climate like Ionia’s would experience variously as a liquid, a solid, and a gas.
-Perhaps he extrapolated from this that water could become so dense that it would manifest itself as earth, or so vaporous that it would manifest itself in the form of air or fire.
-It is difficult to know for sure what motivated Thales, because we have nothing written by him, but the standard story presumes that he arrived at his conclusion by reasoning carefully about possible explanations for what he observed; as we will see, this is why Thales is considered a philosopher at all.
+Perhaps Thales extrapolated from this that water could become so dense that it would manifest as earth or so vaporous that it would manifest as air or fire.
+Since we no longer have anything Thales wrote, it is difficult to know for sure what motivated him, but the standard story presumes that he arrived at his conclusion by reasoning carefully about possible explanations for what he observed; as we will see, this is why Thales is considered a philosopher at all.

 Thales’s third claim is that magnets have souls.
 What could possibly lead him to say this?
-Magnets behave very strangely when compared to other metal things.3 They seem almost alive—as though there are things they are seeking out, or objectives they are trying to accomplish.
-Thales took this as evidence that magnets have souls, because the ancient Greeks thought that it is possession of a soul that makes something alive and active rather nonliving and inert.
-Note that on this view, souls are not necessarily extra things added to the matter that makes up an object, as though destroying a magnet would release a ghost; rather, souls are inseparable from the object.
-Aristotle runs with this kind of idea more than two hundred years later, when he argues that the soul of an object is actually the organization of the object’s matter in a way that enables it to seek fulfillment of some goal.
+Magnets behave very strangely when compared to other metal things.3 They seem almost alive, as though there are things they are seeking out or objectives they are trying to accomplish.
+Thales took this as evidence that magnets have souls, because the ancient Greeks thought that possession of a soul is what makes something alive and active rather nonliving and inert.
+Note that on this view, a soul is not necessarily an extra thing added to the matter that makes up an object, as though destroying a magnet would release a ghost; rather, a soul is inseparable from the object itself.
+Aristotle runs with this kind of idea more than two hundred years later when he argues that a soul of an object is the organization of the object’s matter in a way that enables it to seek fulfillment of some goal.

-Now that we have talked about magnets and souls, we may have a clue as to what Thales meant by his second claim, when he says that everything is full of gods.
-If we understand gods to be appropriately similar to souls, then Thales may just be saying that everything behaves purposefully, though perhaps not always as obviously as animals or magnets.
+Now that we have talked about magnets and souls we may have a clue as to what Thales means by his second claim, when he says that everything is full of gods.
+If we understand gods to be appropriately similar to souls, then Thales may just be saying that everything behaves purposefully, though perhaps not always as obviously, as animals or magnets.
 Why, on this account, would he use the word gods instead of souls?
-Perhaps to express a degree of reverence toward the cosmos: if one thinks that all of nature, down to rocks and pebbles, is animate, it is a very short step towards thinking of it as divine.
+Perhaps to express a degree of reverence toward the cosmos: if one thinks that all of nature, down to rocks and pebbles, is animate, it is for some a very short step to thinking of it as divine.
 Is this interpretation of Thales speculative?
-Assuredly; speculation is inevitable when was has so little source material.
+Assuredly: speculation is inevitable when was has so little source material.